Repeato

 test run duration profile information

-App startup time: The time your app took to start.
-If this increases significantly, your developer team might have added an inefficient library or is doing more work during startup. ๐Ÿ‘‰ Ask them if some of the workload can be deferred to a later point during or after app startup, so the user experience stays good.
+👉 Tip: Ask a developer if the workload can be deferred to a later point during or after app startup, so the user experience stays good.

-1. Your app is fetching data from a server and the server is slow.ย ๐Ÿ‘‰ Ask the dev team what can be done about it
+1. Your app is fetching data from a server, and the server is slow.

-2. Your app is fetching data from a server and the internet connection is bad. ๐Ÿ‘‰ Talk to the dev team about user experience of users withย low bandwidth internet connection, maybe you can improve the UX via caching, or lazy loading content)
+👉 Talk to the dev team about the user experience of users with low bandwidth internet connections, maybe you can improve the UX via caching, or lazy loading content)

-3. Some process inside of the app is taking longer than usual. ๐Ÿ‘‰ You should definitely mention it to the dev team, they might not be aware of it.
+👉 You should definitely mention it to the dev team; they might not be aware of it.

-Skipped frames count: When the app is doing too much work at once, there is a potential for it to freeze.
-This results in a bad UX: the users can feel that the app is getting stuck and doesn’t respond smoothly.ย ๐Ÿ‘‰ You should definitely mention it to the dev team, they might not be aware of it.
+• Skipped frames count: When the app is doing too much work at once, there is a potential for it to freeze.
+This results in a bad UX: the users can feel that the app is getting stuck and doesn’t respond smoothly.

-Exporting a test result as Jira issue
+Exporting a test result as a Jira issue

-Before publishing to Jira it’s necessary to create a connector:
+Before publishing to Jira, it’s necessary to create a connector:

 Click on “Settings” in the main menu.
 Then click the + button next to “Connectors”.
 Then enter all the information needed for connecting to Jira: